csnover/dojo-boilerplate/README.md

 License
 -------

-The Dojo Boilerplate is licensed under the [same terms](http://bugs.dojotoolkit.org/browser/dojo/trunk/LICENSE) as the Dojo Toolkit.
-Consult the individual projects (see the Useful resources section above) for additional licensing information.
+The Dojo Boilerplate is licensed under the New BSD license.